 How Do I Hire You to be my Lawyer?

 The easiest and best way to reach us is to call our office at (314) 878-9797.
 If an attorney or paralegal is available you will be directed to talk with one of them.
 In the rare instance no one is available to talk with you when you call, it is because they are working on other important legal case.
-Simply leave a message and someone will call you back within 24 hours.
+Simply leave a message and someone will call you back as soon as we possibly can.
 We try really hard to return telephone calls in a timely manner because we know that this is an important issue for you.

 We recognize that family members whose loved ones have died or suffered serious injuries due to the negligence of the nursing home industry are experiencing a wide range of emotions from sadness to anger to revenge.
 We understand your emotions and will treat you and your loved one with the care and respect you deserve.
 Call today to learn more about nursing home abuse and your legal rights.